"Risk something or forever sit with your dreams."

 Hayden Wieczorek

 After high school, Hayden continued his playing career at Marquette University, competing at the ACHA collegiate club level.
-During his time at Marquette, his perspective on the game began to evolve — from player to mentor.
+During his time at Marquette, his perspective on the game began to evolve from player to mentor.
 He started viewing the position of goaltending through a more analytical and developmental lens, planting the seeds for what would become a deep passion for coaching.

-Throughout his journey, Hayden has had the privilege of working with and learning from some of the most respected coaches and mentors in the game — including Zach Drane, Ryan Honick, Jared and Johnny Rutledge, Tim Anderson, Stu Gould, Eric Levine, Mike Valley, Kevin Delaney, and Derek King.
+Throughout his journey, Hayden has had the privilege of working with and learning from some of the most respected coaches and mentors in the game — including Zach Drane, Ryan Honick, Jared and Johnny Rutledge, Tim Anderson, Stu Gould, Eric Levine, Hunter Miska, Mike Valley, Kevin Delaney, and Derek King.
 These individuals not only helped shape his skill set as a goaltender but also instilled in him the values of mentorship, leadership, and a commitment to continuous learning.

 -